 I added a favorite ‘beachy’ quote by Ralph Waldo Emerson and my project is complete!
 Can’t you just see this elegant chalkboard in the entry way of a coastal home?

 I hope this has inspired you to repurpose an old picture frame or mirror into a beautiful ‘new’ chalkboard!

-Thank you so much for stopping by!
+Thank you for stopping by.

 Remember to take pleasure in simple things, Jackie